Skywola/anim/README.md

 Steps:
 1. Run the script in the text editor by clicking on the "Run Script" button on the  lower right
-2. If the control panel is not open in the 3D view, push the "n" button to bring up the panel.
+2. If the control panel is not open in the 3D view, push the "t" button to bring up the panel.
-3. Scroll to the bottom of the panel if needed by placing your cursor over  the  panel and rolling the mouse button or  clicking and dragging the scroll bar.
+3. Look on the far left of the panel for the sub-menu "Instant Animation", and click it.
-4. Click on the  "Build Biped" button.
+4. Click on one of the character build buttons.
 5. Hold down the shift button, select the  mesh, then select the bones.
     (Make sure  you are in the object mode, you  should  already be.)
 6. When both the  mesh and the bones are selected, hold down the control  button